Ares-Developers/Ares-docs/new/particles.rst

   particle is on are affected.
 Each object is affected at most once.
 Defaults to :value:`0.0`.

-.. index:: Particles; Customize Damage Range for Gas Particles

 .. versionadded:: 0.C

+.. index:: single: Particles; Palettes for Gas, Smoke, and Fire

 Custom Palettes for Shape Particles
 -----------------------------------